Photo: iStock Photo

 The solution: “When a tantrum takes hold, kids need us to be there,” says Toronto nanny Hailey McCron.
 She recommends comforting them and making the consistent focus just getting them home, in the first instance, even if that means carrying them.
 “It’s important to remain unfazed—even if the child is screaming in your face!
 You are their safe person.”
 No one can reason with a child who’s in the red zone, so McCron says you should next follow up with any necessary conversations about safety and appropriate behaviour once your child is calm.
 At home, prompt your kid to talk about the dangers of doing things like throwing themselves to the ground or taking off from their parents in a busy place.

-The scenario: Many families have rules around screen time: an hour a day, none before homework or none after a certain hour.
+The screen-time struggle The scenario: Many families have rules around screen time: an hour a day, none before homework or none after a certain hour.
 We never got around to setting rules, so Cassidy would often beg for more time.
 Fed up with her nagging, we finally sat down and figured out our approach.

 The solution: Our kids get screen time when Angie and I want time to ourselves, to catch up at the end of the day and make dinner in peace.
 Our girls take turns choosing programs.
 And they watch on the big screen beside the kitchen so we can check their choices.
 When dinner’s on the table, screen time is over.

 And you don’t have to set one rule for all of your kids, says Ann Douglas, a bestselling parenting author and columnist from Peterborough, Ont.
 In her brood of four, there are nine years between Julie, the oldest, and Ian, the youngest.
 Ian would get scared by some shows his elder siblings liked.
 “So we’d often say, ‘That’s Julie’s Rule’ or ‘That’s Ian’s Rule.’
 The big kids had to watch scary movies later at night, when Ian wasn’t around.”